martinpiper/C64Public/IRQTape/TapeTool/ReadMe.txt

 The first block of data at offset $6a2c is the first tape header and tape buffer area bytes.
 The second block of data at offset $7a45 is the duplicate tape header and tape buffer containing the same bytes as before but with a slightly different header.
-The tape header contains the load address $400 and ending address $407, tghe file name and blank tape header bytes.
+The tape header contains the load address $400 and ending address $407, the file name and blank tape header bytes.
 The third block of data at offset $9f61 is another header followed by the byte 0 to 7 which are loaded to the start of screen memory at $400